Kong/docs.konghq.com/app/enterprise/1.5.x/introduction/key-concepts.md

 Authorization is the system of defining access to certain resources.
 In Kong Enterprise, Role-Based Access Control (RBAC) is the main authorization mode.
 To define authorization to an API, it is possible to use the ACL Plugin in conjunction with an authentication plugin.

 ## Beta
-A Beta designation in Kong software means the functionality of a feature is of high-quality and can be deployed in a non-production environment. **A Beta feature should not be deployed in a production environment.** Some level of support is available for the feature, although user documentation might not be of the highest quality.
-A Beta feature is made available to the general public for usability testing and to gain feedback about the feature before releasing it as production-ready.
+A Beta designation in Kong software means the functionality of a feature or release version is of high-quality and can be deployed in a non-production environment.
+Note the following when using a Beta feature or version:

+* **A Beta feature or version should not be deployed in a production environment.**
+* Beta customers are encouraged to engage Kong Support to report issues encountered in beta testing.
+Support requests should be filed with normal priority, but contractual SLA’s will not be applicable for beta features.
+* Support is not available for data recovery, rollback, or other tasks when using a Beta feature or version.
+* User documentation might not be of the highest quality.

+A Beta feature or version is made available to the general public for usability testing and to gain feedback about the feature or version before releasing it as a production-ready, stable feature or version.

 ## Client
 A Kong Client refers to the downstream client making requests to Kong’s proxy port.
 It could be another service in a distributed application, a user’s identity, a user’s browser, or a specific device.